lupyuen/pinephone-emulator/README.md

 Yes but it gets messy.

-TODO: Trace the exception in the debugger.
+To trace the exception in the debugger.
 Look for...

 ```text
 $HOME/.cargo/registry/src/github.com-1ecc6299db9ec823/unicorn-engine-2.0.1/qemu/target/arm/translate-a64.c